giampaolo/giampaolo.github.io/content/blog/2014/psutil-20-api-redesign.rst

     >>>

 If you have a solid test suite you can run tests and fix the warnings one by one.
-As for the the Process properties which were turned into methods it's more difficult because whereas psutil 1.2.1 returns the actual value, psutil 2.0.0 will return the bound method:
+As for the Process properties which were turned into methods it's more difficult because whereas psutil 1.2.1 returns the actual value, psutil 2.0.0 will return the bound method:

 .. code-block:: python.